 Yes, links are required.
 Please include links that will be helpful and relevant for the reader – they can be to appropriate posts on your site or on any other news site or blog.
 We love when you link to other Brazen posts, too.

-Insert links in your copy via anchor text or keywords, for example, like this if you’re writing about networking.
+Insert links in your copy via anchor text or keywords.
 No HTML.

 Should I write a headline?

 Yes, please.
 We reserve the right to tweak it for SEO, style or just to make it more attention-grabbing.
 But if you want to suggest one, that makes our job easier.